 North of Lansing

-Fun parks families play at for hours in DeWitt, Bath, Laingsburg, St. Johns and Owosso.
+Fun parks families to play at for hours in DeWitt, Bath, Laingsburg, St. Johns, and Owosso.

 Riverside Park is a fantastic destination for families with young children, featuring not just one, but three interconnected playgrounds.